edvschule-plattling/KlaTapp/README.md

 and is available under the terms of the GPL version 3 (or any later version, at your option).
 See LICENSE.txt for license details.

+Excluded from GPL licensing are the logos of the school and KlaTapp:
+* pics/edvlogo200.png
+* pics/KlaTapp100.png
+* pics/KlaTapp50.png

+It is not allowed to use these logos in projects other than KlaTapp!

 KlaTapp uses the [LGPL](src/lgpl.txt)-Version of the [Qt-Framework](https://code.qt.io/cgit/qt/).
 See instructions for building the software above.